 Mining production and cost forecasts are then aggregated with concentrating, processing and overhead costs.
 Key financial assumptions including PGM prices, Rand / Dollar exchange rates and cost escalations are reviewed and incorporated into the LoBP.
 The LoBP output is incorporated into a Working Capital Model (WCM) which produces short and medium term financial forecasts.
 A detailed annual budget covering the following year is prepared and reviewed by the Board on an annual basis.

-The key assumptions applied in the LoBP and WCM are disclosed on note 29 to the financial statements under impairment of non-financial assets.
+The key base case assumptions applied in the LoBP and WCM are disclosed in note 30 to the financial statements under impairment of non-financial assets.
 The Directors have interrogated the key assumptions and have satisfied themselves that they are appropriate.
 The financial forecasts from the WCM are then subjected to stress testing using the key downside risks of adverse PGM prices and exchange rates and lower than planned production.

 The period over which we assess longer term viability